Goojeolpan (Wraps with Eight Stuffings )

 Repeat until batter is used up.

-Mix each sauce (Gyeoja and Kan Jang sauces)separately, and place in dipping containers.
+Mix each sauce separately, and place in dipping containers.

 Place wraps in the center of a large serving plate and arrange the eight filling ingredients around the wrappers.
 Place Sauce containers to either side of the serving plate.